Roger Gibbins: Playing career

+Coaching career

 He later worked as assistant manager at Merthyr Tydfil, working under Colin Addison.
 In August 1998 he was appointed player-coach of Weston-super-Mare, before leaving to manage Merthyr Tydfil in March 1999.
 However, just six weeks into the following season, he resigned from Merthyr when they changed the managerial post to a full-time job.
 At the same time he held the full-time post working on player education for the PFA and did not want to give this job up.

-He was later manager of Cwmbran Town.
+Gibbins later worked as coach of Cwmbran Town, taking up the role of assistant to Tony Wilcox in summer 1999.
+He took over the position of manager in December 2002 on a temporary basis due to the ill health of Wilcox, and after Wilcox's death in April 2003, Gibbins agreed to remain in the role until the end of the season.
+Under Gibbins, Cwmbran Town reached the final of the 2002–03 Welsh Cup, though were beaten in the final by Barry Town on a penalty shoot-out.
+He resigned from his role at Cwmbran Town in summer 2003, citing the emotional turmoil from Wilcox's death.